GA-repos/React_Intro/README.md

 1. Once you're in the **sandbox** directory, type `npx create-react-app movie-app` and press enter.
 1. After it's completed and you're returned to the prompt, type `cd movie-app`.
 1. Next, open the application in VS Code by typing `code .`.
-1. Back in the Terminal, type `yarn start` to launch the development server.
+1. Back in the Terminal, type `npm start` to launch the development server.

 ## Project Structure